shaneholloman/ansible-role-remi/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.shaneholloman.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2023